brugr9/brugr9.github.io/PlayArea/README.md

 ### Usage

-Use the plugin as project plugin (folder *MyProject/Plugins*) or engine plugin (folder */Engine/Plugins/VirtualReality*).
+Use the plugin as project plugin (folder *MyProject/Plugins*).
 Add the plugin by downloading and unpackaging an archive or using git clone:

 ```shell
 git clone https://github.com/brugr9/PlayArea.git